hypervel/hypervel.org/docs/docs/broadcasting.md

 For example, imagine your application is able to export a user's data to a CSV file and email it to them.
 However, creating this CSV file takes several minutes so you choose to create and mail the CSV within a [queued job](/docs/queues).
 When the CSV has been created and mailed to the user, we can use event broadcasting to dispatch an `App\Events\UserDataExported` event that is received by our application's JavaScript.
 Once the event is received, we can display a message to the user that their CSV has been emailed to them without them ever needing to refresh the page.

-To assist you in building these types of features, Laravel Hyperf makes it easy to "broadcast" your server-side Laravel Hyperf [events](/docs/events) over a WebSocket connection.
-Broadcasting your Laravel Hyperf events allows you to share the same event names and data between your server-side Laravel Hyperf application and your client-side JavaScript application.
+To assist you in building these types of features, Hypervel makes it easy to "broadcast" your server-side Hypervel [events](/docs/events) over a WebSocket connection.
+Broadcasting your Hypervel events allows you to share the same event names and data between your server-side Hypervel application and your client-side JavaScript application.

-The core concepts behind broadcasting are simple: clients connect to named channels on the frontend, while your Laravel Hyperf application broadcasts events to these channels on the backend.
+The core concepts behind broadcasting are simple: clients connect to named channels on the frontend, while your Hypervel application broadcasts events to these channels on the backend.
 These events can contain any additional data you wish to make available to the frontend.

 ## Server Side Installation

-To get started using Laravel Hyperf's event broadcasting, we need to do some configuration within the Laravel Hyperf application as well as install a few packages.
+To get started using Hypervel's event broadcasting, we need to do some configuration within the Hypervel application as well as install a few packages.

-Event broadcasting is accomplished by a server-side broadcasting driver that broadcasts your Laravel Hyperf events so that Laravel Echo (a JavaScript library) can receive them within the browser client.
+Event broadcasting is accomplished by a server-side broadcasting driver that broadcasts your Hypervel events so that Laravel Echo (a JavaScript library) can receive them within the browser client.
 Don't worry - we'll walk through each part of the installation process step-by-step.

 ### Configuration

 All of your application's event broadcasting configuration is stored in the `config/broadcasting.php` configuration file.
-Laravel Hyperf supports several broadcast drivers out of the box: [Pusher Channels](https://pusher.com/channels), [Redis](/docs/redis), and a `log` driver for local development and debugging.
+Hypervel supports several broadcast drivers out of the box: [Pusher Channels](https://pusher.com/channels), [Redis](/docs/redis), and a `log` driver for local development and debugging.
 Additionally, a `null` driver is included which allows you to totally disable broadcasting during testing.
 A configuration example is included for each of these drivers in the `config/broadcasting.php` configuration file.

 ### Broadcast Service Provider

 Before broadcasting any events, you will first need to register the `App\Providers\BroadcastServiceProvider`.
-In new Laravel Hyperf applications, you only need to uncomment this provider in the `providers` array of your `config/app.php` configuration file.
+In new Hypervel applications, you only need to uncomment this provider in the `providers` array of your `config/app.php` configuration file.
 This `BroadcastServiceProvider` contains the code necessary to register the broadcast authorization routes and callbacks.

 ### Queue Configuration